-Actions taken to address the needs of public housing
+Actions taken to address the needs of public housing.

-The City of Moore continues its commitment to create diverse housing opportunities and ensure the availability and affordability of a variety of housing by collaborating with the development of community and housing organizations to build affordable housing in the community.
-Using CDBG-DR funds, the City has subsidized the construction of a 244 unit multi-family development, with 90% of the units designated as affordable.
-116 units have been completed.
-The remaining 128 units will be completed by December 2022.
+The City of Moore continues its commitment to create diverse housing opportunities and ensure the availability and affordability of a variety of housing by collaborating with the development of community and housing organizations to build affordable housing the community.
+The Curve, the affordable housing development that was subsidized with the City's CDBG-DR funds, has obtained 100% occupancy.

-Actions taken to encourage public housing residents to become more involved in management and participate in homeownership
+Actions taken to encourage public housing residents to become more involved in management and participate in homeownership.